fteytaud/generateAndScoreFakeImages/README.md

 # generateAndScoreFakeImages

-Simple program to get fake images from thispersondoesnotexists and to evaluate them with AVA and koncept512
+Simple program to get fake images from thispersondoesnotexist and to evaluate them with AVA and koncept512

 ## Install